-No matter what business you’re in, your HR documents communicate your company’s culture.
-When your content is successfully translated and localized, it improves productivity.
-When it’s not, the result is a confused and disengaged workforce as well as potential legal liabilities.
+No matter your business, your HR documents communicate your company’s culture.
+When your content is successfully translated and localized through certified HR translation services, it improves productivity.
+When it’s not, the result is a confused and disengaged workforce and potential legal liabilities.

 Diversity contributes a lot to any organization.
 But maintaining a multinational and multicultural workforce means increased responsibilities for any company’s human resources (HR) department.
 Employment contracts for foreign employees, accurate job descriptions for global positions, employee regulations for foreign branches, and many other documents all need to be clear and understandable to every single employee, wherever they happen to be based.
 Get it wrong, and you could face multiple threats to corporate cohesion.
 Here are a few of the potential pitfalls.